South West of England Bat Conference

 - Five minute bat group spotlight sessions will be scheduled between the main talks during the day

-Delegates may also choose one 90 minute workshop: Basic bat identification; Infection control for High Risk Bats; Introduction to QGIS for bat groups; Is That A Bat? - Bat Social Calls & Confusing Non-bat Sounds (fully booked); Introducing the Anabat Scout; Visualising and presenting all that bat data: a world beyond the spreadsheet (fully booked); and Safeguarding for Bat Groups.
+Delegates could choose one 90 minute workshop: Basic bat identification; Infection control for High Risk Bats; Introduction to QGIS for bat groups; Is That A Bat? - Bat Social Calls & Confusing Non-bat Sounds, Introducing the Anabat Scout; Visualising and presenting all that bat data: a world beyond the spreadsheet and Safeguarding for Bat Groups.

-There will be an opportunity during the final afternoon session to discuss the priorities for bat conservation in the South West of England.
+There was an opportunity during the final afternoon session to discuss the priorities for bat conservation in the South West of England.

-There will be a variety of exhibition stands on display.
+There were a variety of exhibition stands on display.

 We encourage people to travel by public transport but free parking will be available at the venue.